 Exercise Four - Front of Neck

 This exercise firms up the area at the front of the neck where aging first leaves its mark of deterioration.
-Here's how to do it:
+Here's how to do it in three steps:

 - In the sitting (I do it in the sitting) or standing position, tilt your head back the way you see me doing it in the photo.